smhurf/lewagon_challenges/01-Python/04-SQL-Advanced/01-Query-the-DB/README.md

 ## Tools

-You can use [DBeaver](https://dbeaver.io/) to visualize the databe.
+You can use [DBeaver](https://dbeaver.io/) to visualize the database.